bludit/documentation-english/pages/api/create-a-new-page/index.md

-# Title: Create a new page
+# Create a new page
 <!-- Position: 4 -->
 ---
 Bludit API provides the features to create a new page.